-It is the responsibility of the students to submittheir topic proposals to he department capstone project coordinatorand have them approved.
+It is the responsibility of the students to submit their topic proposals to the department capstone project coordinator and have them approved.
 Students are expected to submit their written proposals during their second semester.

 Students will have two years to complete all degree requirements, including the capstone project.
 Extensions may be granted to degree candidates on a case-by-case basis at the discretion of the chairperson.